Data Visualization

 Data is reported by each state for its fiscal year, which ends June 30 in all but four states: New York (March 31), Texas (Aug.
 31), and Alabama and Michigan (both Sept.
 30).

 General fund reserves and balances may not reflect a state’s complete fiscal cushion.
 States may have additional resources to soften downturns, such as dedicated reserves outside of their general funds or rainy day accounts.
-In addition, the scope of general fund expenditures can differ across states, so comparisons should be made with caution.
-For example, some states—such as Michigan—spend considerable amounts outside of their general fund, and Ohio is unusual because its general fund includes spending from federal Medicaid dollars.
+In addition, the scope of general fund expenditures can differ across states, influencing how robust reserves and balances appear, so comparisons should be made with caution.
+For example, some states—such as Michigan—spend considerable amounts outside of their general funds, and Massachusetts includes all its major budgeted operating funds, such as certain transportation and health care funds, within its general fund.
 One way to standardize the size of reserves and balances is to calculate how many days a state could run solely on those funds, even though that scenario is highly unlikely.

 Historical data is incomplete for some states.
 Wisconsin only began reporting rainy day funds to NASBO in fiscal 2007, and Arkansas first reported its total balances in fiscal 2016.
 Four states created their rainy day funds since fiscal 2000: Arkansas (2017), Kansas (2016), Montana (2017), and Oregon (2007).
 Each state’s trend is shown from the first year it reported data.